Children’s Hospital of Richmond at VCU

 The awards have gone to researchers who have made key discoveries pertaining to bone grafting, polio, scoliosis, club foot, knee replacement, osteoporosis, arthroscopic surgery and children’s growth problems – in short, most of the leading orthopaedic advances of the past 60 years.
 First presented in 1950, the awards have grown in stature to become the most coveted awards in this field.

-The awards are made possible through the sale of the KD Christmas Seal and are given from the Kappa Delta Foundation.
+The awards are made possible through the support of the Kappa Delta Foundation Christmas Seal program.